-Hello and welcome to the Pacific family!
-My name is Evangeline Van, and I graduated from Pacific in 2015 with a Bachelors of Arts in Integrated Media and Business Administration-Marketing.
+Hello, my name is Evangeline Van, and I graduated from Pacific in 2015 with a BA in Integrated Media and Business Administration-Marketing.
 While in undergrad, I worked for various university offices, held numerous student leadership positions, and went on tour to Taiwan with the Chamber Singers Choir.
 My time as a Boxer was filled with so many opportunities to discover what I love and I am so excited for you to find your passions as well!
 Since graduation, I have worked in various positions within higher education and have been working as an Art Director for a media company.
 This year, I’m excited to be joining the Orientation Team; Pacific University has such a special place in my heart and I am so excited for Pacific to become your home and community!

 Hola!
 I’m Kalie Nation and I graduated from Pacific in the class of 2020.
 I am from Port Orchard, Washington, which is just a ferry ride from Seattle.
 At Pacific, I studied Education and Learning and minored in Spanish.
-I am an admit for the Masters of Arts in Teaching program at Pacific, class of 2022.
-During my time as an undergraduate at Pacific, I was able to participate on three of the university’s athletic teams, including women’s soccer, women’s lacrosse, and track and field.
-I also studied abroad in York, England, participated in intramural sports, hosted a show at our campus radio station, worked in the mailroom, and worked for sports information.
+I am also a graduate student in the Masters of Arts in Teaching (MAT) program at Pacific, and will graduate in the class of 2022.
+During my time as an undergraduate at Pacific, I was able to participate on a few of the university’s athletic teams.
+I also studied abroad in York, England, participated in intramural sports, hosted a show at our campus radio station, worked in the mailroom, and worked for athletics.
 I also spent a large portion of my time working off-campus at a local restaurant called Taqueria Corona, where I had the opportunity to practice my Spanish daily.
 Through volunteering for classes and doing research for my Capstone, I was able to start making connections at local elementary schools that specialize in dual-immersion (Spanish/English) programs.
-When I was not busy selling the best tacos in Forest Grove, you could find me at soccer, basketball, and baseball games.
-As a Pacific graduate, I am very excited to introduce the incoming class to Forest Grove and all that Pacific has to offer.
+When I am not in class, you can find me at campus sporting events, watching or working.
+As a Pacific alum, I am very excited to introduce the incoming class to Forest Grove and all that Pacific has to offer.
 Go Boxers!